GULibrarySandbox/data-vis-basics/content/1-rules.md

 {% include figure.html img="DataViz1.PNG" alt="Data to Viz - tools" caption="Data to Viz - tools" width="100%" %}
 {% include figure.html img="DataViz2.PNG" alt="Data to Viz - tools" width="100%" %}

+The Data to Viz team also provide a collection of really useful tips and caveats for using charts [here](https://www.data-to-viz.com/caveats.html).

 Ready to dive into using MS Excel for publication quality figures?
-Click Next.
+Click on Next below.

 -----